 ssh <username>@<address>

-To close the connection, type exit
+To close the connection, type exit to the console and press enter.

 If we do not want to establish a connection, but just run a single command, we can add the command at the end of the ssh command: